What is the Competency Register Tool?

-A tool for recording activities that contribute to an individual’s competence
+A tool for recording activities that contribute to an individual’s competence.

 The Method Competency Register is a tool for recording activities that contribute to an individual’s competence.
 It grew from a tool focussed on Functional Safety only, to one that includes Process Safety and other related areas of safety and engineering.
 We expect it to continue to expand and evolve in scope.

-The Competency Register is now a cloud-based tool that can be used by Organisations to manage the competence of their engineers or by individuals who wish to be able to demonstrate that their competence has been independently validated.
+The Competency Register is now a cloud-based tool that can be used by Organisations to manage the competence of their engineers or by individuals who wish to be able to demonstrate that their competence has been independently verified.

 The tool began life as a simple spreadsheet used internally to ensure we only allocated team members to tasks they were competent to carry out.
 We identified Tasks that we were asked to perform (such as carrying out Functional Safety Assessments) and then tried to work out what might allow you to demonstrate competency in each task.
 The Functional Safety Standards gave us the basic elements: